stefanberger/ima-namespaces-tests/README.md

 Some of the results of the tests are dependent on the IMA compile time options.
-Until we figure out how to get a handle on all of them and deal with different results, please use the following Linx kernel compile time options.
+Until we figure out how to get a handle on all of them and deal with different results, please use the following Linux kernel compile time options.
 Some of them may remain requirements in the future for the testing to make any sense.
 If you know of one compile time option that 'doesn't matter' whether it is set, let me know and we can mark it as such.